DennisVNilsson/Chess-Visulization-And-Analysis/README.md

 To visualize aspects of the chess variation chess960/Fischer Random, primarily: move tendencies for opening play varying by initial piece placement and where takes occur by piece.

 # March 2021 games
+From the Jupyter notebook "Chess-Visulization-And-Analysis": Creating a heatmap visualizing the move tendencies requires us to, for every move in every game, count its' occurence.
+Generally, Python Pandas was used to handle the data and the games were parsed and intepreted using the [python-chess](https://github.com/niklasf/python-chess) library.

+###### The function outputting the heatmap was written by [Evan Zhang ](https://www.kaggle.com/ironicninja/visualizing-chess-game-length-and-piece-movement).
 ![Removaltest](https://raw.githubusercontent.com/DennisVNilsson/Chess-Visulization-And-Analysis/master/imagesMarch2021/heatmap1March.png?raw=true)